 - Date published: 06 Mar 2018

-On 7 March at 12 noon at the charity’s Harold Wood shop at 33 Station Road, Essex, the group, along with the Deputy Mayor of Havering, Cllr Dilip Patel, will celebrate completing their One Million Campaign - one month ahead of schedule and in their 25th anniversary year - with prosecco, balloons and the completed totalizer.
+On 7 March, the Harold Wood Friends Group, along with the Deputy Mayor of Havering, Cllr Dilip Patel, celebrated completing their One Million Campaign - one month ahead of schedule and in their 25th anniversary year - with prosecco, balloons and the completed totalizer.

 Their accomplishment is testament to the commitment of the 33 volunteers, eight of whom were among the original team of 16 involved when the shop officially opened in April 1993.